 This post will walk through the installation of Site Recovery Manager (SRM) to protect virtual machines from site failure.
 SRM plugs into vCenter to protect virtual machines replicated to a failover site using array based replication or vSphere replication.
 In the event of a site outage, or outage of components within a site meaning production virtual machines can no longer run there; SRM brings online the replicated datastore and VMs in vSphere, with a whole bunch of automated customisation options such as assigning new IP addresses, boot orders, dependencies, running scripts, etc. After a failover SRM can reverse the replication direction and protect virtual machines ready to fail back, all from within the vSphere web client.

 - SRM is installed on a Windows machine at the protected site and the recovery site.
 SRM requires an absolute minimum of 2vCPU, 2 GB RAM and 5 GB disk available, more is recommended for large environments and installations with an embedded database.

-- The Windows server should have User Access Control (UAC) disabled, as this interferes with the install.
+- The Windows server should have User Access Control (UAC) disabled (in the registry, not just set to never notify) as this interferes with the install.

 - Each SRM installation requires its own database, this can be embedded for small deployments, or external for large deployments.